SEA: Shareable and Explainable Attribution for Query-based Black-box Attacks: Evaluations

-Storing history queries introduce an inevitable storage cost. \SEA{} provides an option to store the down-scaled queries and conduct attribution at a minor cost of performance.
-We evaluate attribution on \texttt{ImageNet} and \texttt{ResNet-50}, with the original queries down-scaled to size $128\times128$, $64\times64$, and $32\times32$.
-As shown in \Cref{fig:fp-attr-rescale}, reducing the image size has a clear impact on the performance.
+\paragraph{Reducing Storage Cost} Storing history queries introduces an inevitable storage cost. \SEA{} allows for storing down-scaled queries with a minor impact on the attribution performance.
+To demonstrate this, we evaluate attribution on \texttt{ImageNet} and \texttt{ResNet-50}, with queries down-scaled to $128\times128$, $64\times64$, and $32\times32$.
+As shown in \Cref{fig:fp-attr-rescale}, smaller image sizes have a clear impact on the performance.
 This is because the lossy compression inevitably makes the trace harder to distinguish.
-But this can be relieved if more fingerprints are available, where even $32\times32$ can preserve 90\% Top-1 accuracy.
+The availability of more fingerprints partially mitigates this effect, where even $32\times32$ can preserve 90\% Top-1 accuracy.
+We also measured runtime latency in \Cref{app:runtime}.

+\paragraph{Attributing Unknown Attacks} While the primary objective of \SEA{} is to attribute the attack trace to the most probable \emph{known} attack as we have discussed in \Cref{sec:overview:threat}, one could modify \SEA{} to recognize \emph{unknown} attacks (i.e., attacks that are not similar enough to any of the known attack) by checking if their similarity in \Cref{eq:fp-cos} to known attacks is below a threshold $\tau_\mathrm{un}$.
+To evaluate this, we remove each attack from the database and check if \SEA{} can attribute it to unknown.
+For $\tau_\mathrm{un}=0.6$, \SEA{} achieves 46.1\% Top-1 and 96.7\% Top-3 accuracy, where the confusion arises among similar attacks like \texttt{HSJ-2/HSJ-Inf}.
+Dissimilar attacks like \texttt{Square-2} achieve 100\% Top-2 accuracy; the confusion stems from the inherent ambiguity of attributing unknown attacks when they resemble the behavior of known attacks.

+The ability of attributing unknown attacks further validates the benefits of modeling attacks through procedures.
+As long as an unknown attack's changes map to similar distributions in the procedure database, \SEA{} can describe their patterns in the space of known procedures and choose a top-similar attack.
+Once this unknown attack’s pattern is added to the database, \SEA{} ensures that it becomes the new top-similar choice.